thin-edge/thin-edge.io/common/service/DISCUSSION.md

 So we have signals, errors and messages as inputs.

-We don't have an intermediary map'n reduce.
+We don't have an intermediary map'n reduce in this case.

 The sink is defined by `process_output`:

 ```rust
 async fn process_output(output: Output, mqtt_client: &MqttClient) -> MapperResult<()> {